bitrise-steplib/bitrise-step-simple-git-clone/README.md

 # Simple Git Clone

 The step checks out the defined repository state.
-The checkout process depends on the checkout properties: the step checks out a repository state defined by a branch, git commit or a git tag.
+The checkout process depends on the checkout properties: the step checks out a repository state defined by a branch, git commit, or a git tag.

 ## How to use this Step